7 ways blogging can help you grow your online store

 When writing product descriptions, it can be tempting to include every detail and intended use of your products.
 Don’t do this.
 Your product descriptions should be succinct and sales-focused.

 Blog posts are a great opportunity to dive deeper into how your products can be used and to showcase how customers are using your products.

-Fox & Bagel (users of our Pacific Shopify theme) is a boutique goods store selling cute pins, patches, and stickers.
+Fox & Bagel (users of Pixel Union's Pacific Shopify theme) is a boutique goods store selling cute pins, patches, and stickers.
 Their most recent blog post tackles the topic of how to apply their popular sticker patches.
 Going into this level of detail in product descriptions would create a lengthy block of text and distract potential purchasers from converting.
 Instead, the store’s owners have written a blog post that includes three different application methods and accompanying instructional photos.

 This blog post is great for their SEO.
 If someone Googles “how to apply sticker patches” or “sticker patches,” Fox & Bagel’s blog post appears on the first page of results.
 This drives a large volume of interested searchers right to their store.

 A blog is not only great for sharing content, it can act as a hub for customers and cultivate a community.
 Featuring loyal customers, promoting local events, and responding to comments are great ways of engaging with your customer base and connecting like-minded people.

 Biolite Energy is a leading outdoor gear brand that manufactures and sells products ranging from camp stoves to headlamps to solar panels.
 Through their superior products and generous charity, they’ve fostered an engaged audience that’s as socially-conscious as they are outdoors-obsessed.
 Biolite taps into this audience through their beta testing program.
 They send new products to loyal customers so they can test and review them.

 This initiative provides Biolite with user-generated content, social proof, and a stronger connection with their most valuable customers.
 Win, win, win!